 Please note that you do not have to enable permissions on your backup files if you are not sharing your files with others and/or want to keep these private.

-Now that you have set up your amazon S3 account, follow the steps in the tutorial below to set up an easy way to upload, edit and delete your files directly from your internet browser.
+Now that you have set up your amazon S3 account, follow the steps in the tutorial below to upload, edit and delete your files.

 If you are not using Firefox browser, download it here: Firefox Browser

 Next, download the S3Fox add-on for Firefox here: S3Fox